bcgov/Mautic-Openshift/README.md

 ![Architecture Diagram](architecture-diagram.png)

 # Setting up Mautic on Openshift
-This guide will go over deploying Mautic on openshift as well as a brief Mautic setup guide.

 ## Building and Deploying Mautic on Openshift
 ### Create the network security policy